 The process of putting this data to work starts with the devices themselves, they security communicate with an Internet of Things Platform.
 This platform integrates the data from many devices and applies analytics to share the most valuable of this data with the applications we use.

 But that brings up a good question: how does the actual computation happen?

 Embedded-platform microcontroller boards must exist to connect these components (sensors, a plateform and devices).
 Each of these boards serves a purpose, so you need to select your board based on your end goal.
 Below are some of these boards for you to consider when starting your IoT project :

 - Samsung Artik

-So, starting an IoT project is intresting, not complicated and, dare I say it, fun !
+So, starting an IoT project is interesting, not complicated and, dare I say it, fun !

-(To get you started I made a very basic tutorial about sensoring the serrounding temperature and displaying it.
+(To get you started I made a very basic tutorial about censoring the surrounding temperature and displaying it.
 Check it here !).

 Why IoT matters ?